Admissions

 Lifting

-Students are required to lift medical supplies, equipment and other treatment items up to 10 pounds.
-They may need to lift CPR equipment weighing up to 40 pounds.
-Students must have within reasonable limits the ability to lift patients, transfer patients in and out of bed and on and off a commode and to assist others with patient lifts and transfers.
-Skilled nursing care requires touching patients and clients and having them touch your upper body when assisting them up, out and back into bed.
+The student is required to lift medical supplies, equipment, and other treatment items up to ten pounds.
+The student may need to lift CPR equipment that weighs up to forty pounds.
+The student must have, within reasonable limits, the ability to lift patients, transfer patients in and out of bed and on and off a commode, and to assist others with patient lifts and transfers.
+Patients may have various weights and the student must have the ability to assist in their transfers and lifts.
+Skilled nursing care requires touching the patient/client and having them touch your upper body when assisting them up, out, and back into bed.

-Students may be required to use foot controls on beds, gurneys and other special equipment.
-Students are responsible for their own transportation.
-Some of our community lab sites may not be within convenient bus routes.
+The students may be required to use foot controls on beds, gurneys, and other special equipment.

 Students must have fine motor skills for tasks such as administering injections, sterile insertion of catheters, needles and eye drops and wound irrigations.
-They must be able to assess the patient through palpation with fingers and hand.
-Students must be able to distinguish between hot and cold and able to feel vibrations.
-The repetitive motion of hands and fingers is required for typing related to chart entry.
+The student must be able to assess the patient through palpation with fingers and hand.
+The student must be able to distinguish between hot and cold and able to feel vibrations.
+The repetitive motion of hands and fingers is required for typing and writing related to chart entry/documentation.

 Students must:

-• Have visual acuity within normal accommodated limits for monitoring equipment, reading computer charts, preparing medications for injections and detecting changes in color of lips and nail bed coloring
+• Sight - The student must have visual acuity within normal accommodated limits for monitoring equipment, reading computer charts, preparing medications for injections, and detecting changes in the color of lips, and nail bed coloring.

-• Have depth perception for administering injections, sterile insertion of needles, catheters
+• Depth Perception - The student is required to have depth perception for administering injections, sterile insertion of needles, catheters.

-• Have a normal sense of smell to detect odors indicating unsafe conditions or changing patient status.
+• Smell - The student must have a normal sense of smell to detect odors indicating unsafe conditions or changing patient status.

-Students must be able to effectively communicate in oral and written forms of English.
-They must be able to process patient information and communicate it effectively to other members of their health care teams.
-The student’s ability to communicate also includes the ability to consult with faculty members in a timely manner as it relates to patient safety and welfare.
+The students must be able to effectively communicate in English (oral and written) forms.
+The student must be able to process patient information and communicate it effectively to other members of the healthcare team.
+The student must be able to communicate effectively in oral and written form with the patient and their friends and families.
+The student’s ability to communicate also includes the ability to recognize when to consult with their faculty member in a timely manner as it relates to the patient safety and welfare.

-Students must be able to measure, calculate, reason, analyze, integrate and synthesize in the context of college-level practical nursing.
-They must be able to read quickly and comprehend directions while analyzing, evaluating and applying information.
-Students must also think critically in the classroom and in the community lab setting.
+A student must be able to measure, calculate, reason, analyze, integrate, and synthesize in the context of college-level nursing.
+The student must be able to read quickly and to comprehend directions as they analyze, evaluate, and to apply information and to engage in critical thinking in the class room and in the community lab setting.

-Students must have the emotional health required for the full use of their intellectual abilities, to exercise good judgment and to promptly complete all responsibilities that accompany safe patient care.
-They must be able to work with all on the care team.
-Students must abide by the professional standards as identified by the curriculum concept threads identified in the student’s practical nursing handbook.
-A student must not pose harm to the patients or other health care team members.
+The student must have the emotional health required for the full utilization of his/her intellectual abilities, to exercise good judgment, and to promptly complete all responsibilities that accompany safe patient care.
+The student must be able to work with all disciplines on the care team.
+The student must abide by the professional standards as identified by the curriculum concept threads identified in the Nursing Student Handbook.
+A student must not pose harm to the patients or other healthcare team members.

 The student must abide by the standards of the program of practical nursing and the uniform disciplinary act that include but not limited to, ethical and moral behavior.